 There are several restaurant options at Smugglers Notch.
 For fine dining, head to the Hearth and Candle.
-This was small candle-lit tavern with excellent food.
+This small candle-lit tavern had excellent food.
 The meals are quite fancy here, but as with everywhere you go at Smuggs, it is still very family-friendly.

 For a more casual option, head to the Morse Mountain Grill.
 Around the village, there is also the Green Mountain Deli or the Village Pizzeria which are great places to grab a bite to eat for lunch.
 For the cherry on top, there is a Ben and Jerry’s Scoop shop!